Saityi/a-tour-of-standard-ml/README.md

 val it = {1=1} : {1:int}
 ```

-Tuples are actually a special case of records with number labels:
+Tuples are a special case of records with number labels:
 ```sml
 - {1 = "a", 2 = "b"} = ("a", "b");
 val it = true : bool